dynod/grpc-helper/README.md

 * if called through RPC, if will wait for the required timeout (using by default the **`rpc-shutdown-timeout`** value), if this one is >0
 * then the shutdown will be finalized (all non-daemon threads terminated)

+Note that the code which created the server instance may use the **`wait_shutdown`** method to block until the RPC server is shutdown.

 #### Default services

 Note that the RPC server instance will automatically serve: